For Index of Brides, CLICK

 Gerald Gallagher whose marriage took place on Monday at Adolphustown.
 Many

-during the evening and the prize winners were: ladies first, Mrs. Scott
+the evening and the prize winners were: ladies first, Mrs. Scott Wiseman;

-Wiseman; second, Mrs. George Tibbutt; gentlemen’s first, Mr. Arthur Wiskin;
+second, Mrs. George Tibbutt; gentlemen’s first, Mr. Arthur Wiskin; second,

-second, Mr. Gerald Gallagher.
-After the cards dainty refreshments were served
+Mr. Gerald Gallagher.
+After the cards dainty refreshments were served by the

 Apr